ldoctoru/mediaserver-newsletter/CONTRIBUTING.md

     smtp_port:
     smtp_username: ""
     smtp_password: ""
+    # Example: "jellyfin@example.com" or to set display username "Jellyfin <jellyfin@example.com">
     smtp_sender_email: ""

-# List of users to send the newsletter to.
+# List of users to send the newsletter to
 recipients:
   - ""
-  # Example : "fname@email.com" or "fname <fname@email.com">
+  # Example: "name@example.com" or to set username "Name <name@example.com">
 ```

 3. Make sure to support the following locales: